Jeff-White-AZ/Florida_Crop_BMP_Datasets/Tools/Data_uploading_script/Docum_upload_data_to_BMP_dataset.md

-- Source and formatting of the digital data, including whether variables are already in appropriate units and identified using variables already in the FDACS template.
+- Source and formatting of the digital data, including whether variables are already in appropriate units and identified using variables already in the BMP template.

 - How identifiers will be used to identify individual rows (records) and allow merging.